tq-bit/qache/docs/index.md

 ### Installation

-You'll need a working version of Node and NPM.
-Then, run:
+Run the following command in a project of your choice:

 ```bash
 npm install @tq-bit/qache
 ```

-Import the module into your project:
+You can then import the module into your project:

 ```js
 // Using ES6 modules: